victoriadrake/victoriadrake.github.io/README.md

 If you find a mistake or bug, I'd love to know so I can fix it!
 It would be very helpful if you open an issue, or [send me an email](mailto:hello@victoria.dev).

-If you benefit from my articles and open source work, I gladly accept contributions at [/coffee](https://victoria.dev/coffee).
-Cheers! ☕ ❤️

 As this is my personal blog, I do not currently invite guest posts.

 ## License